peteroupc/Numbers/docs/PeterO.Numbers.ERational.md

     public static PeterO.Numbers.ERational FromDecimal(
         System.Decimal eint);

-Converts a  `decimal`  under the Common Language Infrastructure (usually a .NET Framework decimal) to a rational number.
+Converts a `decimal` under the Common Language Infrastructure (usually a .NET Framework ecimal) to a rational number.

 <b>Parameters:</b>

- * <i>eint</i>: The number to convert as a  `decimal`  under the Common Language Infrastructure (usually a .NET Framework decimal).
+ * <i>eint</i>: The number to convert as a `decimal` under the Common Language Infrastructure (usually a .NET Framework ecimal).

 <b>Return Value:</b>